YutaGoto/JumpKing-Expansion-Blocks/README.md

 Charge speed and moving are 2 times slower than water block (4 times slower than normal).

+if putting flags/tags `DisableSplashParticle`, it will not create splash particles and sound effects.

 - It isn't solid.
 - You can’t walk on it.
 - You can’t slide on it.